Philtonvanguard/4xreadingcode_2.0/README.md

 # 4xreadingcode_2.0
-This project automates the process of turning any PDF or EPUB book into a summarized audiobook and video preview — making it possible to "read" books up to 4x faster through audio and subtitles.

 📚 PDF/EPUB Summarizer to 4x Speed Audiobook + Video

 This project automates the process of turning any PDF or EPUB book into a summarized audiobook and video preview — making it possible to "read" books up to 4x faster through audio and subtitles.